poseidonos/poseidonos-gui/src/dagent/README.md

-# POS Management Stack - Middleware (Demon Agent (D-Agent))
+# POS Management Stack - Middleware (D-Agent)
-*  This app provides RESTFul APIs to control Poseidon System
+*  This app provides RESTFul APIs to Poseidon System

 ## Pre-Requisites
 go v1.14+

 #### POS
-* The POS should be installed
+* The POS should be installed and running

-#### Management Stack Client application
+#### Management Stack client application
-* The Client application should be installed
+* The client application should be installed (e.g. PoseidonOS-GUI)
-* D-Agent uses the same user DB as Client.
-Therefore, the Client application (or sqlite, which Client uses) should be installed.
+* D-Agent uses the same DB for user auth as the client.
+Therefore, the client application should be installed OR sqlite should be installed, which client uses too.

 #### Config File